Fr0sT-Brutal/awesome-pascal/README.md

 * [RiverSoftAVG Charting Component Suite](http://www.riversoftavg.com/charting.htm). `[Delphi]` Free (for non-commercial use) with source charting Suite for adding charts and graphs to your programs.
 For Delphi 2010-Tokyo (Win32/Win64/OSX/iOS/Android) and Appmethod (Object Pascal).

 * [DzHTMLText](https://github.com/digao-dalpiaz/DzHTMLText). `[Delphi]` `[FPC]` Visual component that allows you to specify a formatted text in a label, using almost the same syntax used in HTML code.

+* [SMDBGrid component](http://www.scalabium.com/smdbgrid.htm). `[Delphi]` The successor of TDBGrid with the extended features.
+Is able to display multiline wordwrap column titles, checkboxs for boolean fields, a convenient select of records from the keyboard and mouse via checkboxs, extanded Indicator column, fixing of columns, an opportunity to exclude insert and delete of records in the DBGrid, own standard PopupMenu, save/restore of a column states, processing of additional events etc. Multilanguage resources.

 ## Editors